Enter your email and we’ll send you a download link

 That’s not just Warwick Fairfax’s motto, or even just his life’s mission.
 It’s his life story.
 From the ashes of losing his family’s 150-year-old media dynasty at a cost of $2.25 billion, he has forged a philosophical and practical breakthrough that helps men and women from all walks of life bounce back from their own setbacks to become the leaders they were born to be.

-In Crucible Leadership, Fairfax discusses for the first time his thoughts and actions in launching the John Fairfax Ltd. takeover in the ’80s.
+In his Wall Street Journal bestseller Crucible Leadership, which topped Amazon’s charts for business leadership, self-help and memoirs, Fairfax discusses for the first time his thoughts and actions in launching the John Fairfax Ltd. takeover in the ’80s.
 He explains what he learned about himself from that devastating failure — who he was and was not, what his unique design, purpose, passions and vision really were.

 He also looks at how the company’s founder, his great-great-grandfather, John Fairfax, and his own father, Sir Warwick Fairfax, walked their own paths to significance by living with character, authenticity and faith.
 And he examines inspirational and instructive stories from the lives of history’s greatest leaders and visionaries, from Lincoln to Churchill, from Disney to Gandhi – illustrating how they made the world a better place by refusing to let setbacks and failures define or limit them.